elotroalex/chiens/_texts/translation.md

 - Stop the cruising torture of paradises barred with temptations:
 - a seaside campaign of rum and contraband
 - splits the flat fever of days into nested suns.
-- Cursed, may I be cursed
+- Damned, may I be damned
 - to catch doublespeak on my tongue.
 Accomplice.
 - Islands,